livewyer-ops/charts/README.md

 ## Documentation

 For detailed information on each Helm chart and configuration options, please refer to the respective Helm chart and `README` in the corresponding directory.

-## Contributing

-We value your feedback and suggestions!
-If you have any ideas or want to report issues, please create an [issue](https://github.com/livewyer-ops/charts/issues/new/choose).
-Additionally, you can submit your contributions by opening a [pull request](https://github.com/livewyer-ops/charts/pulls).

-> Please ensure you follow these [coding standards](docs/coding-standards.md) when adding a Helm chart to this repository.

 ---